AlphaPiece/libraries-under-sea/ef/README.md

 ef_deque_free()
 ```

-To call a function for each element in the list, use
+To call a function for each element in the deque, use
 ```
 ef_deque_traverse()
 ```

-To get some information about the list, use
+To get some information about the deque, use
 ```
 ef_deque_is_empty()
 ef_deque_length()